grain-lang/grain/stdlib/int64.md

 decr : Int64 -> Int64
 ```

-Decremented the value by 1.
+Decremented the value by one.

 Parameters: